Click here to donate to the Community Crisis Fund

 United Way of South Mississippi Community Crisis Fund

 United Way of South Mississippi is accepting donations to support the COVID-19 response in Harrison, Hancock, Stone and Pearl River counties.
 The United Way of South Mississippi Community Crisis Fund helps increase access to food, serve basic needs for struggling families and provide emergency response.
 Give to the fund to serve the immediate needs of the communities impacted by COVID-19.
-To donate, simply click on the donate button located in the blue box on this page.
+To donate, simply click here.
 Thank you for caring.

 COVID-19 Testing Sites in South Mississippi